society sets it's own standard for female beauty. For western Europe

 of about 100 women's magazines (varying from Vogue to Stellar)

-least one advert featuring an acknowledged transgender model, and one
+least one advert featuring an acknowledged transgender or androgenous

-In August 2019 it needed only a brief review of
+In August 2019 it needed only a brief reading of

 (left) from Norway.
-However some online research is required to reveal
+However it then required very little online research to reveal

-slightly younger she prominently featured on social media, and in
+that she had prevously prominently featured on social media, and in

 several Norwegian TV programmes, as a teenage transgender boy-to-girl.